intarchboard/network-quality-workshop-report/README.txt

 4. Workshop Topics and Discussion

-   The three day workshop was broken into four separate sections, including introductory material, that each played a role in framing the discussions.
-This was followed by a discussion about conclusions that could be agreed upon by workshop participants (Section 5).
+   The agenda for the three day workshop was broken into four separate sections that each played a role in framing the discussions.
+The workshop started with a series of Introduction and problem space presentations {introduction-section}, followed by metrics considerations Section 4.2, cross layer considerations Section 4.3 and a synthesis discussion Section 4.4.
+After the four subsections concluded, a follow-on discussion was held to draw conclusions that could be agreed upon by workshop participants (Section 5).

+Hardaker & Shapira      Expires 28 December 2022                [Page 7]

+Internet-Draft                    title                        June 2022

 4.1.
 Introduction and overviews

-   The workshop started with a broad focus on the state of user Quality of Service (QoS) and quality of experience (QoE) the Internet today.
+   The workshop started with a broad focus on the state of user Quality of Service (QoS) and quality of experience (QoE) on the Internet today.
 The goal of the introductory talks was to set the stage for the workshop by describing both the problem space and the current solutions in place and their limitations.

-Hardaker & Shapira       Expires 4 December 2022                [Page 7]

-Internet-Draft                    title                        June 2022

-   The introduction presentations by participants provided views of existing QoS and QoE measurements and their effectiveness.
+   The introduction presentations provided views of existing QoS and QoE measurements and their effectiveness.
 Also discussed was the interaction between multiple users within the network, as well as the interaction between multiple layers of the OSI stack.
-Some existing measurement work was also presented.
 Vint Cerf provided a key note describing the history and importance of the topic.

 4.1.1.
 Key points from the keynote by Vint Cerf